videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 Lakoff (quoted by Gärdenfors) says:

->Metaphorical mappings preserve the the cognitive topology of the
+>Metaphorical mappings preserve the cognitive topology of the
 >source domain in a way consistent with the inherent structure of the
 >target domain.